[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 Infrastructure as code (IaC) coverage measures the percentage of infrastructure resources managed through code rather than manual configuration.

-Higher IaC coverage correlates with improved consistency, repeatability, and effective disaster recovery capabilities aligning with DevOps best practices.
+Higher IaC coverage correlates with improved consistency, repeatability, and effective disaster recovery capabilities, which is what DevOps best practices call for.

 Defect escape rate measures the percentage of defects that make it to production systems versus those caught during testing.
 A high defect escape rate might indicate testing and quality assurance gaps.